Godwhitelight/ChatGPT-API-Scanner/README.md

 ## FAQ

-**Q: Why are you using Selenium instead of the GitHub Search API?**
+**Q: Why are you using Selenium for search instead of the GitHub Search API?**

 A: We use regex search to have the best search results.
 However, the official GitHub search API does not support regex search, only web-based search does.

+**Q: Why use HTTP requests instead of Selenium for everything?**

+A: HTTP requests are significantly faster and more resource-efficient.
+By using `httpcloak` with parallel processing (10 threads), URL expansion and content fetching is much faster than browser-based automation.
+Search still requires Selenium due to GitHub's anti-bot measures on search pages.

 **Q: Why are you limiting the programming language in the search instead of searching all languages?**

 A: There are many API keys available.
 However, the web-based search only provides the first 5 pages of results.
 By limiting the language, we can break down the search results and obtain more keys.

-**Q: Why don't you use multithreading?**

-A: Because GitHub searches and OpenAI are rate-limited.
-Using multithreading does not significantly increase efficiency.

 **Q: Why is the API Key provided in your repository not working?**